Lifelong Learning Community at Otterbein

 Otterbein's LLC program serves a vibrant community of lifelong learners age 55 and older.

-Registration for the LLC Fall 2020 events and programs is now OPEN!
+LLC Registration for Fall 2021 is now open!

 What is the Lifelong Learning Community?